redeye-no/jdax/docs/architecture.md

 # JDAX Connection Architecture

-This document describes how ConnectorContext, and Connector work together to provide explicit, portable, and deterministic connection and transaction handling.
+This document describes how Connector, and ConnectorContext work together to provide explicit, portable, and deterministic connection and transaction handling.

 The design deliberately avoids container-managed transactions, `@Transactional`, and `ThreadLocal`